Venezuela youth orchestras flood Caracas metro

-CARACAS Two thousand children in 23 bands played brass instruments and sang in choirs at metro stations across Caracas on Saturday in the latest endeavour by Venezuela's lauded youth orchestra program.
+CARACAS Two thousand children in 23 bands played brass instruments and sang in choirs at metro stations across Caracas on Saturday in the latest endeavour by Venezuela's lauded youth orchestra programme.

-The simultaneous concerts were organized by the subway authorities and the program, known locally as "The System," that teaches classical music to kids from poor families.
+The simultaneous concerts were organized by the subway authorities and the programme, known locally as "The System", which teaches classical music to kids from poor families.

 "Today I got up early and my brother was left playing at home ...
 I'm so proud to be here," said 10-year-old Jose Cuevas, clutching a trumpet and dressed in black trousers and white shirt like the rest of his group at Miranda station.